10 Types of Paper Shredders to Choose From

 The second type of industrial shredder is a multilevel shredder system.
 Professional data destruction companies use these large and fully automatic shredding systems for off-site paper shredding.

 The shredder machines can shred extreme volumes of documents with very high throughput rates in several shredding stages.

 Most shredders come with a wastebasket to capture the shredded particles or strips after shredding a document.
 There are a few variants of these paper shredders.

 - Lift-off head – This is a basic shredder where the shredder part sits on top of the bin.
-To get access to the bin you need to lift-off the head.
-The downside of a lift-off head shredder is that paper shreds that are left behind in the blades can fall on the floor when you lift-off the head.
-Secondly, these shredders are top-heavy and therefore there is a higher risk that the shredder might tip over.
+To get access to the bin, you need to lift-off the head.
+The downside of a lift-off head shredder is that paper shreds left behind in the blades can fall on the floor when you lift-off the head.
+Secondly, these shredders are top-heavy, and therefore there is a higher risk that the shredder might tip over.

 9. Paper shredders without wastebasket